buzzqw/TUS/OBSS/markdown-separati/en/09-skills.md

 You have not really understood something until you are able to explain it to your grandmother.
 (Albert Einstein)

 Skills represent what you know and what you can do.
-Their scores represent how well the skill is known and therefore the higher the value, the more expert you are.
+Their scores represent your level of proficiency; the higher the value, the more expert you are.

 ## Basic Skills